chalk-ai/examples/16_gaming/README.md

 # Gaming

-Anti-cheat detection, bot fingerprinting, player risk scoring, and ML training pipelines for competitive FPS games.
+Anti-cheat detection, bot fingerprinting, player risk scoring, and ML training pipelines for any type of game.
 Chalk's feature store handles the full lifecycle — from raw match telemetry to real-time cheat scoring and model training with zero training-serving skew.